 The most common drawing defect is gaps in structure outlines.
 It frequently happens when two contour lines, which should touch are drawn so that they leave a little space in between.
 Such an arrangement may not be visible in a printed atlas but it greatly disturbs the tracing process where every pixel may influence the results.
-In this case, the structure being traced overtakes the space of its neighbour through the broken contour which we call leaking of the structure (see the spot indicated by a red arrow on Fig.~3A).
+In this case, the structure being traced overtakes the space of its neighbour through the broken contour which we call leaking of the structure (see inserts in Figure 4 below).